naninovel/docs/docs/guide/background-transition-effects.md

 The above statement will transition to "River" background using "DropFade" transition over 1.5 seconds.
 Default `time` for all transitions is 0.35 seconds.

-In case you wish to skip to the next action immediately after executing the transition (and not wait for the duration of the effect), you can set `wait` parameter to `false`.
+In case you wish to skip to the next command immediately after executing the transition (and not wait for the duration of the effect), you can set `wait` parameter to `false`.
 E.g.:

 ```
 @back River.Ripple time:1.5 wait:false